 Fasten off, and weave in ends.

 This pattern was made to be used by individuals, and small business crocheters alike.
-Selling your finished pieces in boutiques, at farmer’s markets, craft shows and other events is encouraged!
-Please credit Kirsten Holloway Designs when selling finished products online.
-The only thing I require is that this pattern not be used commercially to produce millions of copies.
+Selling your finished pieces in boutiques, at farmer’s markets, craft shows, and other local events is encouraged!
+Please credit/link Kirsten Holloway Designs when selling finished products online.
+The only thing I require is that this pattern not be used commercially to produce hundreds of thousands of copies